Francois Dulysse

-François André Dulysse (born April 13, 1999) is a Haitian professional footballer who plays as a defender.
+François André Dulysse (born April 13, 1999) is a Haitian professional footballer who plays as a defender for Israeli club Hapoel Hadera.
 Born in the United States, he plays for the Haiti national team.

 Career

 Youth, College & Amateur

 Dulysse played with USSDA side Boca United in Florida, before spending time with Portland Timbers in 2016 whilst graduating from Beaverton High School.

 In 2016, Dulysse played college soccer at the University of Central Florida, where he went on to make 23 appearances for the Knights over three seasons.
 In 2019, Dulysse transferred to Manhattan College and went on to play 15 games for the Jaspers.
 He missed a full senior year due to the COVID-19 pandemic.

 Whilst at college, Dulysse played with USL League Two side Portland Timbers U23s in 2018, and Treasure Coast Tritons in 2019.

 Professional

 On December 9, 2020, it was announced that Dulysse had signed with USL League One side New England Revolution II ahead of their 2021 season.
 On January 21, 2021, Dulysse was drafted 51st overall in the 2021 MLS SuperDraft by New England Revolution, securing his MLS rights should be signed to the club's first team roster.

 On April 10, 2021, Dulysse made his professional debut, starting against Fort Lauderdale CF. Dulysse was not announced as a returning player for the club's 2022 season where they'd be competing in the newly formed MLS Next Pro.

 Dulysse signed with Central Valley Fuego in February 2022, ahead of their inaugural season in USL League One.